shipp02/shipp02.github.io/_posts/2023-05-19-LAUNCH_POST.markdown

 and a transmitter module for live telemetry.
 These were developed by us in-house.
 The parachutes deployment system was a commercial EasyMiniv3 system from Altus Metrum.

-My primary role was the developmet of the software portion of the Engine Control system.
+My primary role was the developmet of the software for the control of the engine.
 This included the grafana data analysis system that I deployed.
 We also has a P&ID control diagram to help visualize the status of the rocket.
-I also developed the software for the Engine Control Unit which involved embedded programming on a teensy4.1 board.
-This accepted commands over a IP based network which made it very convinient during development.
-I also helped make the builds of the software more robust through the use of platformio which helped people collborate with each other.
+I also developed the software for the Engine Control Unit (ECU) which involved embedded programming on a teensy4.1 board.
+The ECU accepted commands over a IP based network which made it very convinient during development.
+I also helped make the builds of the software more robust through the use of platformio which helped people collborate with each other. s

-All the embedded software that our project used was built using platformio.
+With that technical stuff out of the way, let me express my gratitude to our leads and management for their efforts to the project.
+I would like to acknowledge our chief engineer in particular for driving me to grow as an engineer and a diplomatic team member.
+I am aware of several shortcomings in the way I approach my work.
+He gave me a reality check and set me on the path to progress because I had put off working on issues.
+This has benefited me in a few personal projects and allowed me to push through obstacles that might have otherwise caused me to quit.

 ![Full Team Photo](/assets/img/projects/LaunchTeamPicFinal.jpg)